KingdomOnlineAdmin/kgdm/README.md

 # kgdm
 Main repository for kgdm, a hack for the game Kingdom.
-To use, copy the .dll file into /Kingdom_Data/Managed/ in your kingdom installation location and replace the existing file.
+To use, copy the .dll file in Assembly-csharp to /Kingdom_Data/Managed/ in your kingdom installation location and replace the existing file.
 [Make a backup first!]

 Open kgdm.sln in Visual Studio and compile.
 Move kgdm.dll into /Kingdom_Data/Managed/ in your kingdom installation location